 We recommend making a safety plan and getting support before making changes to your device or online accounts in case it could be unsafe for you.
 Trust yourself.
 You know your situation the best.

 How to get help with your devices

-Because technology is always changing, a good way to learn how to change privacy, security, accessibility, and location settings on your devices is to search online.
+Technology is always changing, and a good way to learn how to change privacy, security, accessibility, and location settings on your devices is to search online.
 One way to figure out what to search for is to ask a question that makes you curious.